Taylor/Maclaurin Series & Power Series of ln(1+x)

 Finding Crazy-High Derivatives Without Differentiating

-Differentiating \(\ln(1+x)\) two thousand and twenty-five times by hand?
-No way!
-But we know the power series:
+Differentiating \(\ln(1+x)\) two thousand and twenty-five times by hand is impractical.
+However, we know the power series:

 \[\ln(1+x) = x - \frac{x^2}{2} + \frac{x^3}{3} - \frac{x^4}{4} + \cdots\]